 Avoiding the dangers of point solutions

-Although many enterprises have deployed contact center AI solutions in some form, too often these are point solutions that solve (or hope to solve) an immediate need, but are left siloed from the rest of the organization.
+Although many enterprises have deployed contact centre AI solutions in some form, too often these are point solutions that solve (or hope to solve) an immediate need but are left siloed from the rest of the organization.
 That limits their ability to deliver long-term value, which is why demand is growing for customer relationship hubs that are integrated into the business.

 The power of a complete, unified omnichannel engagement platform

 At Nuance, we help enterprises improve customer experiences, boost agent performance, reduce costs, and increase revenue by bringing AI-powered intelligence to every aspect of customer engagement—all on a single platform.

 Our Contact Centre AI solutions give enterprises access to the power of our intelligent engagement platform through cloud-native, cloud-agnostic AI services that plug into their existing customer engagement technologies.

 Whether it’s adding a VA to a website or mobile app, creating a conversational IVR experience, or proactively sending notifications to prevent needless calls, our Contact Centre AI solutions work on any platform and with any Contact Centre-as-a-Service (CCaaS) provider.